UOGhost/UOGhost/README.md

 ## Setup

+- `apt install zlib1g-dev`
-- Place a copy of client files adjacent to this repo in a folder named 'Ultima Online Classic'
+- Place a copy of client files adjacent to this repo in a folder named 'UOClassic'
 - Login as owner and run `[createworld`, `[xmlload spawns`, `[DecorateSA`, `[GenMiniChamp` and then `[save`